-Imaging is presented as a tool for the surgeon and patient to agree upon the direction of the surgery and can be refined during the consultation.
+Imaging is presented as a tool for the surgeon and patient to agree with the direction of the surgery and can be refined during the consultation.
 Alternatives may be presented to you when medically indicated (partial versus full Rhinoplasty, chin implants, skin treatments rather than surgery, fillers, lasers, etc.) and possible surgical outcomes will be discussed.
 Patients should expect to leave their consultation with a solid idea of the projected outcome, cost, potential risk, and scheduling possibilities.
 In fact, most patients schedule their procedure after their first appointment in our practice.
 Patients with multiple procedures, complicated surgical plans, or those having difficulty deciding on their goals may be asked to return for a second consultation.
 Dr. Westreich offers some of the best rhinoplasty NYC has to offer.

 Nasal tip Plasty involves reshaping the cartilages of the nasal tip.
 2 paired horse-shoe like cartilages make up the tip of the nose.
 The length, width, and bending contour of those cartilages, as well as their symmetry, determine the look of that region.
 Some nasal tips will narrow with a small amount of cartilage removal, while other tips will need sutures, grafts, or division techniques in order to drastically change their shape.
 The nasal tip is a very 3-dimensional structure, which should only be modified in order to achieve significant and necessary changes in nasal tip appearance.

 Profile plasty involves reducing a bump on the bridge of the nose.
 Removal of cartilage and bone from the top of the nasal septum and nasal bones can be required for profile reduction.
 After removal, nasal structures need to be brought together again in the midline with osteotomies.
 Spreader grafts may also be necessary for patients with weak cartilages.
 It is important that patients have a nasal tip which will balance well with the new profile, as this area of the nose is not manipulated in profile procedures.